and by some metrics, at least in this study, might even improve it.

 I don’t know why the authors reported peak power relative to body weight.
 I could understand lean mass, maybe, but keto lost a lot of weight via body fat.
 If peak power remained the same (as has previously been shown), it would [falsely] appear to increase in this study.

 For a more nuanced interpretation of this study (which is good, I promise!), head over to Patreon!
-Three bucks a month gets you access to all content and there are many other options.
-Sign up soon because there aren’t a lot of spots left at the $3 level.
-It’s ad-free and you can cancel at any time.
+Five bucks a month for full access and there are many other options.
+It’s ad-free and you can cancel if it sucks 🙂